zdravkov/kendo-docs/api/wrappers/jsp/multiSelect.md

 ### delay `float`

-Specifies the delay in ms after which the multiselect will start filtering dataSource.
+Specifies the delay in milliseconds after which the multiselect will start filtering dataSource.

 #### Example
     <kendo:multiSelect delay="delay">